Pleural Effusion Treatment & Management

 Tube Thoracostomy

-Although small, freely flowing parapneumonic effusions can be drained by therapeutic thoracentesis, most larger effusions and complicated parapneumonic effusions or empyemas require drainage by tube thoracostomy.
+Although small, freely flowing parapneumonic effusions can be drained by therapeutic thoracentesis, complicated parapneumonic effusions or empyemas require drainage by tube thoracostomy.

-Traditionally, large-bore chest tubes (20-36F) have been used to drain thick pleural fluid and to break up loculations in empyemas.
+Traditionally, large-bore chest tubes (20-36F) have been used to drain the thick pleural fluid and to break up loculations in empyemas.
 However, such tubes are not always well tolerated by patients and are difficult to direct correctly into the pleural space.
-However, small-bore tubes (7-14F) inserted at the bedside or under radiographic guidance have been shown to provide adequate drainage, even when empyema is present.
-These tubes cause less discomfort and are more likely to be placed successfully within a pocket of pleural fluid.
+On the other hand, small-bore tubes (7-14F) inserted at the bedside or under radiographic guidance have been demonstrated to provide adequate drainage.
+[52] These tubes cause less discomfort and are more likely to be placed successfully within a pocket of pleural fluid.
 Using 20-cm water suction and flushing the tube with normal saline every 6-8 hours may prevent occlusion of small-bore catheters.

 Insertion of additional pleural catheters, usually under radiographic guidance, or instilling fibrinolytics (eg, streptokinase, urokinase, or alteplase) through the pleural catheter can help to drain multiloculated pleural effusions.